sharovatov/teamlead/talks/README.md

 # Talks and lectures

-## 16 March 2022: Metrics and KPIs — bad and ugly
+## Metrics and KPIs — bad and ugly

 Talk given at codementor.io on 16th March 2022.